fullstack-hy2020/fullstack-hy2020.github.io/src/content/7/en/part7f.md

 Refactor the application from using internal React component state to using Redux for the application's state management.

-Additionally, change the application's notifications to use Redux at this point of the exercise set.
+Change the application's notifications to use Redux at this point of the exercise set.

 #### 7.10: redux, step2